 For my postgraduate taught Masters degree's dissertation I indexed and analysed the Melrose regality court records.
 These cover 2364 court cases between 1657 and 1676, including 2684 named pursuers, 3483 named defenders, and 2471 other people.
 This was for a population in the whole regality then of about 2500 based on hearth tax listings: yes a lot of people made multiple appearances at the court!
 The detailed information recorded about individuals in these local court records is often enough to piece together family trees or make tentative identifications.
 Melrose is very lucky to have these records (it had an unusual history to be at the centre of a regality jurisdiction), and I was lucky that they'd already been transcribed so studying them wasn't the vast task it would have been.
 I can't do global surname dumps at the moment (except for fellow registered one-name studiers) but am happy to do more specific lookups.
 For more information about these records, including pointers to the published and now digitised versions of the transcripts, see under Court Records on the Melrose page in GENUKI.

 My list of online Melrose resources will grow over time.
 For now it includes an essay about the population of Melrose in 1694 together with a transcript of the hearth tax for that year.
 See here.
-Also available is the dog tax list for 1797, a list of Melrose ladies receiving first aid certificates in 1911, a lengthy list of Melrose parish masters and apprentices between 1743 and 1804, a list of prisoners from Melrose between 1839 and 1878, and a detailed index of nearly 9000 participants at Melrose regality court between 1657 and 1676, and surnames per place in various decades derived from baptism registers.
+Also available is the dog tax list for 1797, a list of Melrose ladies receiving first aid certificates in 1911, a lengthy list of Melrose parish masters and apprentices between 1743 and 1804, a list of prisoners from Melrose between 1839 and 1878, a detailed index of nearly 9000 participants at Melrose regality court between 1657 and 1676, and surnames per place in various decades derived from baptism registers.

 My next task is going to be to transcribe and analyse the causes of death recorded in the Melrose Mortuary Roll for 1781-1819.
 As a social historian I'm fascinated by this record, an unusually early record of reasons for people dying, and what insights this can give into the local population.
 I intend to put the results online here.